Fereej Bin Mahmoud

 Fereej Bin Mahmoud (فريج بن محمود) is a neighborhood of Doha, Qatar.
 It is one of the older multipurpose districts, with an active business scene and relatively large housing market.
-Located in Doha's downtown area, next to the historic district of Mushayrib, the area underwent much development in the 1970s.
-At 1.8 km2, it is a relatively large district compared to its neighboring districts, and is well-connected to Doha's road system, namely to C Ring Road and Salwa Road.
+Located in Doha's downtown area, next to the historic district of Mushayrib, the area underwent considerable development in the 1970s.
+At 1.8 km2, it is a relatively large district compared to neighboring districts, and is well-connected to Doha's road network, through C Ring Road and Salwa Road.
 In terms of housing, apartment buildings are the dominant housing type.

 Etymology

 Similar to many other districts in downtown Doha, the area is named after its founders.
-The first word, fareej, translates roughly to neighborhood, while the second constituent was borrowed from the name of the first tribe to settle the area: the Al Mahmoud tribe.
+The first word, fareej, translates roughly to "neighborhood", while the second constituent was borrowed from the name of the first tribe to settle the area: the Al Mahmoud tribe.

 Transport

 Major roads that run through the district are Al Rayyan Road, Suhaim Bin Hamad Street, Al Khaleej Street, and Salwa Road.

 The underground Bin Mahmoud Metro Station is part of Doha Metro's Gold Line.